daveposh/ai-tk-ui/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Based on [AI-Toolkit](https://github.com/ostris/ai-toolkit) - The core toolkit this UI is built for
-- Uses [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) - Modern UI widgets for tkinter
-- [PyTorch](https://github.com/pytorch/pytorch) - The deep learning framework used
-- Community contributions and feedback

 ## Support

 For issues and feature requests, please use the GitHub issue tracker.